muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 be any other value.
 A **Pair** value is also characterized by a **Tuple** value having exactly 2 "positional" attributes.

-## Tuple / Attribute Set

-A **Tuple** value is a general purpose arbitrarily-large unordered heterogeneous collection of named *attributes*, such that no 2 attributes have the same *attribute name*, which explicitly does not represent any kind of thing in particular, and is simply the sum of its attributes.
-An attribute is conceptually a name-asset pair, the name being used to look up the attribute in a **Tuple**.
-An *attribute name* is an unqualified program identifier and is conceptually a character string that is not a **Text** value.
-In the general case each attribute of a tuple is of a distinct data type, though multiple attributes often have the same type.
-The set of attribute names of a **Tuple** is called its *heading*, and the corresponding attribute assets are called its *body*.

-With respect to the relational model of data, a *heading* represents a predicate, for which each *attribute name* is a free variable, and a **Tuple** as a whole represents a derived proposition, where the corresponding attribute asset values substitute for the free variables;
-however, any actual predicate/etc is defined by the context of a **Tuple** value and a **Tuple** in isolation explicitly does not represent any proposition in particular.

-The canonical way to represent the concept of a *tuple* that has ordered attributes is to use integral names; to be specific, the attribute name consisting of just the character code point 0 would mark the first ordered attribute, the name consisting of just the code point 1 would mark the second, and so on; this can be repeated up to 32 "positional" names whose names would correspond to non-printing Unicode code points and would alphabetically sort correctly and prior to any normal text-like attribute names like **name** or **age**; said first 32 would likewise be distinct in appearance from all regular printable numbers used as attribute names.

-## Lot
+## Array

-A **Lot** value is a general purpose arbitrarily-long ordered sequence of any **Pair** values, which explicitly does not represent any kind of thing in particular, and is simply the sum of its members.
-A **Lot** value is dense; iff it has any members, then its first-ordered member is at ordinal position **0**, and its last-ordinal-positioned member is at the ordinal position that is one less than the count of its members.
-A **Lot** in the general case may have multiple members that are the same value, and any duplicates may or may not exist at consecutive ordinal positions.
+An **Array** value is a general purpose arbitrarily-long ordered sequence of any other, *member* values, which explicitly does not represent any kind of thing in particular, and is simply the sum of its members.
+An **Array** value is dense; iff it has any members, then its first-ordered member is at ordinal position **0**, and its last-ordinal-positioned member is at the ordinal position that is one less than the count of its members.
+An **Array** in the general case may have multiple members that are the same value, and any duplicates may or may not exist at consecutive ordinal positions.

-The **Lot** possrep is the idiomatic generalization of a discrete homogeneous collection, such that any given MUON syntax can choose to just have **Lot** as a fundamental syntax, and then any other possreps for discrete homogeneous collections can be represented just as a **Lot** plus a plain unary type cast in the form of a **Pair** possrep.

-The intended use of the **Lot** possrep is to represent a value expression node for selecting at runtime a value of any of the other discrete homogeneous collection types where their member values or multiplicities are defined by arbitrarily complex sub-expressions.

 # LESS-COLLECTIVE SECONDARY DATA TYPE POSSREPS